by Nils Osmar. Updated November 2, 2022. Medical Disclaimer

-In this article, I’ll be looking at a molecule called NAD+ and how we can raise the level of it in our bodies inexpensively or for free.
+In this article, I’ll be looking at a molecule called NAD+, a natural biological compound taken by a lot of people in the anti-aging community, and how we can raise the level of it inexpensively or for free.

-NAD (or NAD+) stands for nicotinamide adenine dinucleotide.
-It has many important functions in the body.
+NAD (short for nicotinamide adenine dinucleotide), has many beneficial effects in the body.
+We would not be alive without it.

 - It helps convert the energy in food molecules into a “universal energy currency” that can be utilized by our cells.